Compare Popular Online Forensic Science Programs

 What Does a Forensic Scientist Do?

-A Forensic Scientist spends much of their day staring through a microscope or using other technology to review and analyze evidence.
+A forensic scientist spends much of their day staring through a microscope or using other technology to review and analyze evidence.
 If you become a forensic scientist, you might specialize in things like trace evidence where you can help investigators determine how a violent act was committed.
 You can even analyze blood itself to determine to whom it belongs.

 You will also be part of the evidence-gathering process.
 In forensic science, you will visit crime scenes in your jurisdiction where you will follow the rules of evidence gathering.
 This means you will have guidelines for collecting, storing, and labeling the sample that you will take to your lab and analyze.
 This prevents contamination of both the scene and the selected samples, hopefully allowing you to keep the evidence on the list of items that can be used in any associated court case.